 Meet the needs and expectation of the global customers and partners of the IANA services;

-Maintain the openness of the Internet.
+Maintain the openness of the Internet.The proposal must not replace the NTIA role with a government-led or an inter-governmental organization solution.

+This section should explain how your community’s proposal meets that requirement and addresses the four principles listed above.

 V. Community Process